Club: Queens Park Rangers FC | Opening: 1904 | Capacity: 18,439 seats

 Ticket prices range from £20.00 for a few corner sections to £35.00 for a central seat at the South Africa Road Stand.
 Most tickets cost either £25.00 or £30.00 though.

-QPR offer guided stadium tours that go by the name of Loftus Road Experience.
+QPR offer both self-guided and guided tours on selected dates.
 Tours include access to the dressing rooms, players tunnel, dugouts, directors box and media areas.

 Relevant Internet links